scott1326/carnd-advanced-lane-lines/writeup.md

 (Code for this step is in the various create_lane_line_windows functions in the notebook)

 The lesson used a sliding window method in order to find lane lines.
 This consisted of a histogram on various parts of the image in order to find the greatest grouping of pixels indicating lane lines.
 In the pipeline for the video, I slightly altered the initial function and used create_lane_line_windows_alt1, which I find slightly more readable, though both functions are very similar.
 I then essentially followed the steps in the lesson the rest of the code.
 This led to a video which was about 98% successful in detecting the lines.
 I ran into a couple tough spots which I tried several ways to improve.
 Initially, I saved line fits and kept a running average.
 I then compared the current fit to the average to try to find 'bad' fits.
 This wasn't very successful, and ended up converging on one fit which didn't change after a point in the video.
 I then tried keeping a running average of lane widths, which did better but still not ideal.
 Finally, I tested the upper-most endpoint of the fit on each side and compared it to a running average.
 I then threw out any that were over a threshold (50 pixels) and replaced the fit for that side.
 This ended up performing better than the other methods, though still not flawlessly.
 You can see an example of the sliding window below in the first image, and a polynomial fit in the second image.
+I tested the other version of the function, create_lane_line_windows2, but found that didn't really improve the fits, and in some cases led to more bad fits.

 ![alt text][image4]